Effect of small noise on the speed of reaction-diffusion equations with non-Lipschitz drift: Introduction

 The rest of the paper is organized as follows.
 In Section \ref{sec:P}, we recall some preliminary terminology including the solution concept for the SPDE \eqref{eq:I.1}.
 In Section \ref{sec:L}, we give the proof of Theorem \ref{thm:LU}(a).
 We give the proof of Theorem \ref{thm:LU}(b) in Section~\ref{sec:U} while the proofs of the results used for its proof are given in Sections \ref{sec:H}-\ref{sec:B}.
-In the Appendix, we gather the proofs of several technical lemmas.